Tx: 11/11/78: 2030-2105.

 Cast: Michael Crawford (Frank), Michele Dotrice (Betty), Glynn Edwards (Mr Lewis), Glyn Houston (Mr Wright), Milton Johns (Mr Denham), Jean Boht (Mrs Lewis), Royston Tickner (Jack), Michael Redfern (Bill), Babar Bhatti (Mr Singh), Andrew Lane (TV Engineer), Jessica Forte (Jessica), Steve Ismay (Telephone Engineer).

-Crew: Raymond Allen from stories by Michael Crawford, Colin Mapson (Visual Effects Designer), Lisa Benjamin (Costume), Gillian Thomas (Makeup), Reg Pope (Film Cameraman), Rick Gauld (Camera Operator), Mike Robotham (Film Editor), John Sillitto (Video Tape Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow, Peter R Lovell (Production Assistants), Richard Morris (Design), Sydney Lotterby (Producer).
+Crew: Raymond Allen (Writer) from stories by Michael Crawford, Colin Mapson (Visual Effects Designer), Lisa Benjamin (Costume), Gillian Thomas (Makeup), Reg Pope (Film Cameraman), Rick Gauld (Camera Operator), Mike Robotham (Film Editor), John Sillitto (Video Tape Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow, Peter R Lovell (Production Assistants), Richard Morris (Design), Sydney Lotterby (Producer).

 It is the day of the Spencers moving house – their old house has been condemned, made unsafe by Frank's DIY alterations.
 Frank attempts to direct the increasing number of workmen's vans arriving outside but this only results in broken bumpers and windscreens.